What Is The Prime Factorization Of 32

 Q: What is exponential notation in prime factorization?

 A: Exponential notation is used to simplify the representation of prime factorization when a prime factor appears multiple times.
-For example, 2 x 2 x 2 x 2 x 2 can be written as 2⁵.
+Here's one way to look at it: 2 x 2 x 2 x 2 x 2 can be written as 2⁵.

 Q: Can I use a calculator to find prime factorization?